sinedied/hads/README.md

 }
 ```

 The **app** variable is the Express.js object where you can add new routes.
+You can add a **package.json** into your plugin directory if you need to add some dependencies.

 ## Updates